Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

 - During an employee’s own serious illness; or

-Restrictive Covenants in Upper West Side NYC
+Restrictive Covenants on the Upper West Side NYC

 - Non-disclosure agreements – These prohibit workers from exposing trade secrets as well as confidential information of an organization.